arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- KNIT example-typed-errors-08.kt -->

 ::: tip DSLs everywhere
-Since recover for both `Either` and `Raise` is DSL based you can also call `bind`, or `raise` from both.
+Since recovery for both `Either` and `Raise` is DSL based, you can also call `bind` or `raise` from both.
-This allows seamless interop between both types both when creating programs that can fail, but also when recovering from them.
+This allows seamless interop between both types when creating programs that can fail and recovering from them.
 :::

-## Recovering from exceptions, and wrapping foreign code
+## Recovering from exceptions and wrapping foreign code

-When building applications we often need to wrap side effects or foreign code, for example when interacting with the network or databases.
+When building applications, we often need to wrap side effects or foreign code, like when interacting with the network or databases.
 Wrapping such APIs requires handling the possibility of failure, and we can do so by returning a _logical failure_.
-The question is often do we need to take into **all** exceptions, or just a subset of them?
+The question is often, do we need to take into **all** exceptions or just a subset of them?
-The answer is that it depends on the use case, but in general we should try to be as specific as possible, and only handle the exceptions that we can recover from or expect.
+The answer is that it depends on the use case, but, in general, we should try to be as specific as possible and only handle the exceptions that we can recover from or expect.
-However, when interacting with improperly defined systems you might want to be more defensive.
+However, you might want to be more defensive when interacting with improperly defined systems.

-Let's take a look at an example where we interact with a database, and we want to insert a new user.
-If the user already exists we want to return a _logical failure_ of `UserAlreadyExists`, otherwise we want to return the newly created user.
+Let's look at an example where we interact with a database and want to insert a new user.
+If the user already exists, we want to return a _logical failure_ of `UserAlreadyExists`.
+Otherwise, we want to return the newly created user.
-We again showcase both the code for `Either`, and `Raise` based computation and see that both are almost the same.
+We again showcase both the code for `Either` and `Raise` based computation and see that both are almost the same.

-The `catch` DSL allows us to wrap foreign functions, and capture any `Throwable` or `T: Throwable` that might be thrown.
+The `catch` DSL allows us to wrap foreign functions and capture any `Throwable` or `T: Throwable` that might be thrown.
 It automatically avoids capturing [fatal exceptions](https://arrow-kt.github.io/arrow/arrow-core/arrow.core/-non-fatal.html) such as `OutOfMemoryError`, or Kotlin's `CancellationException`.
-It requires two functions, or lambdas, as arguments.
-One for wrapping our _foreign code_, and another one for resolving the captured `Throwable` or `T : Throwable`.
-In this case instead of providing a fallback value, we `raise` a _logical failure_.
+It requires two functions, or lambdas, as arguments: One for wrapping our _foreign code_ and another for resolving the captured `Throwable` or `T : Throwable`.
+In this case, instead of providing a fallback value, we `raise` a _logical failure_.

-We expect `SQLException` since we're only _expect_ it to be thrown, and rethrow any other `Throwable`.
+We expect `SQLException` since we only _expect_ it to be thrown and rethrow any other `Throwable`.
-We can then operate on the captured `SQLException` to check if our insertion failed with a unique violation, and in that case we turn it into a `UserAlreadyExists` _logical failure_.
+We can then operate on the captured `SQLException` to check if our insertion failed with a unique violation, and, in that case, we turn it into a `UserAlreadyExists` _logical failure_.

 <!--- INCLUDE
 import arrow.core.Either